 - You may have to wait for some time to install the update completely.
 It may restart the system multiple times.

 - Once done, run the game again to check for the issue.

 5. Update GPU Drivers

-Even an outdated or corrupted graphics card driver can cause several issues with the program or system performance.
+Even an outdated or corrupted graphics card driver can cause several program or system performance issues.
 We’ll recommend you to check for GPU driver updates.

 - Press the Windows + X keys to open the Quick Link Menu.

 - Click on Device Manager from the list > Double-click on Display adapters.

 - Right-click on the dedicated graphics card that you’re currently using.

 - Choose to Update driver > Click on Search automatically for drivers.